How to write a grant proposal: a step-by-step guide

 Here are some tips to increase your chances of success on your next attempt:

-- Remember that grant writing is often not a linear process, rather, it can be circular.
+- Remember that grant writing is often not a linear process.
 It is typical to have to use the reviews to revise and resubmit your proposal.

 - Carefully read the reviews, and incorporate the feedback into the next iteration of your proposal.
 Use the feedback to improve and refine your ideas.